🔼The name Hannah in the Bible

 Hannah flees to Shiloh, to seek refuge in the tabernacle complex.
 There she is met by high priest Eli, who sees her stagger and assumes she's drunk.
 After Hannah explains herself, Eli offers her peace and expresses his wish that her prayer will be heard.
 Soon after that, Hannah conceives of Samuel.

-For a meaning of the name Hannah, NOBS Study Bible Name List reads Graciousness and Jones' Dictionary of Old Testament Proper Names reads Gratuitous Gift, although neither a giving nor the rather inelegant redundancy are implied by the Hebrew.
+For a meaning of the name Hannah, NOBSE Study Bible Name List reads Graciousness and Jones' Dictionary of Old Testament Proper Names reads Gratuitous Gift, although neither a giving nor the rather inelegant redundancy are implied by the Hebrew.